danielcorin/blog/content/posts/2024/claude-3.5-sonnet-connections-evals.md

 A few notes:
-- The chat can be collapsed if you'd rather not read it or once you get the general idea For more recent puzzles, it's less likely thehttps://github.com/danielcorin/llm_connections model was trained on material with the verbatim solutions (I don't know how often these models are being retrained without explicit versioned releases, if at all).
+- The chat can be collapsed if you'd rather not read it or once you get the general idea
 - XML-like tags like `<scratchpad>` are being hidden because they are being invisibly rendered by the DOM (I am working on a way around this, but you can look at the [code](https://github.com/danielcorin/llm_connections/blob/main/prompts/208fbecbef6da08c1c9a0e07aba1411669bdb497562d5012c101d55afac018bb.txt) for the exact prompt used)

 {{< chat model="claude-3-5-sonnet-20240620" raw=true >}}